MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 }
 ```

+> [!NOTE]
+> You can submit physical resource estimation jobs for algorithms that have no T states, but that have at least one measurement.

 ### Estimate the quantum algorithm

-In order to estimate an operation using the  Resource Estimator, the operation can't take any input arguments, and must have a `Unit` return value.
+In order to estimate an operation using the Resource Estimator, it must have a `Unit` return value.
 You can create a new instance for a specific bitwidth, for example `8` in this case.

 ```python
 %%qsharp